 What Types of Damages Can I be Awarded?

-There are three types of damages you can be awarded in every truck accident case: economic, noneconomic, and punitive.
+There are three types of damages you can be awarded in an accident case: economic, noneconomic, and punitive.

 Economic damages are the most common when we think of settlements, and can include: